 - What percentage of the leader's time is spent on teaching and learning activities in a given school day?
-What system helps protect this time? - · How often do classroom visits to each class occur? - How often do teachers receive formative feedback? - What time is regularly scheduled to talk with teachers about classroom practice? - · What types of support do teachers receive to improve learning? - Is feedback given to teachers specific with examples of how to improve?
+What system helps protect this time? - How often do visits to each classroom occur? - How often do teachers receive formative feedback? - Is there time regularly scheduled for talking with teachers about classroom practice? - What types of support do teachers receive to improve student learning? - Is the feedback that is given to teachers specific, and does it include examples of how to improve?

-Type of formative feedback on teaching (2.3.30)
+Type of Formative Feedback on Teaching (2.3.30)

-Formative feedback is provided to teachers and includes specific, critical examples from teaching practices, and provides meaningful suggestions on how to improve.
+Formative feedback is provided to teachers.
+It includes meaningful suggestions on how to improve and specific, critical examples from teaching practices.

+Formative feedback given to teachers helps to inform and improve practice and creates opportunities that allow teachers to reflect.

+Instructional coaching

-- Formative feedback given to teachers helps to inform and improve practice and create opportunities that allow teachers to reflect. - · Instructional Coaching: - Design training to build the capacity of a school by providing personalized support. - Have coaches model effective practices and conversations about student work and learning data.
+- Design training to build the capacity of the school by providing personalized support. - Have instructional coaches model effective practices and conversations about student work and learning data.

-Walk-throughs:
+Walk-throughs

-- Target visits to multiple classrooms to get a sense of current teaching practices. - Focus on prioritized aspects of the instructional process and take notice of the degree to which the intended practice is visible in the classroom. - · Peer observation visits and instructional rounds: - Focus on providing feedback and building a culture of inquiry around particular improvement goals. - Organize visits to collect data on how goals are addressed from shared problems of practice. - Keep the focus on specific topics for instructional rounds that support schoolwide practices.
+- Target visits to multiple classrooms to get a sense of current teaching practices. - Focus on prioritized aspects of the instructional process and take notice of the degree to which the intended practice is visible in the classroom.

+Peer observation visits and instructional rounds

+- Focus on providing feedback and building a culture of inquiry around particular improvement goals. - Organize visits to collect data on how goals are addressed from shared problems of practice. - Keep the focus on specific topics for instructional rounds that support schoolwide practices.